 We evaluate the impact of the Governing Body to ensure we are making a positive contribution to school improvement.
 We do this in a number of ways, including through our regular Strategy Group meetings.

-The Chair of Governors meets with the Headteacher weekly and attends the school’s Awards Assembly on Friday.
+The Co-chairs of Governors meet with the Headteacher weekly and attend the school’s Awards Assembly on Friday.